 \citet{mehnaz2022your} proposed two new attacks: a confidence score based model inversion attribute inference attack and a label-only model inversion attack.
 The key intuition of the confidence score based attack is that the target model’s returned prediction is more likely to be correct and the confidence score is more likely to be higher when it is queried with a record containing the original sensitive attribute value.
 Thus, the value that can get correct prediction and yield lowest loss is predicted to be the correct value of the sensitive attribute.
 For the label-only model inversion attack, the attacker can collect a subset of target samples which satisfy the following conditions: there is only a single value of the sensitive attribute to make the prediction correct.
-Once this subset is successfully collected, the attacker can train an attack model to predict the value of the sensitive attribute, assuming the collected set is always correct.
-They also extend our attacks to the scenario where some of the other (non-sensitive) attributes of a target record are unknown to the adversary.
-Moreover, they empirically demonstrate the disparate vulnerability of model inversion attacks, i.e., specific groups in the training dataset (grouped by gender, race, etc.) could be more vulnerable to model inversion attacks.
-In ~\cite{dibbo2023model}, Dibbo et al. refined the method above by proposing a new strategy to collect training data for the attack model.
-Instead of using real world data, they proposed to use generated random instances and change the value of the sensitive attribute to query the target model.
+Once this subset is successfully collected, the attacker can train an attack model to predict the value of the sensitive attribute, assuming that the collected set is always correct.
+They also extend the attacks to the scenario where some of the other (non-sensitive) attributes of a target record are unknown to the adversary.
+Moreover, they empirically demonstrate the disparate vulnerability of model inversion attacks, i.e., specific groups in the training dataset (grouped by gender, race, etc.) could be more vulnerable to model inversion attacks. ~\citet{dibbo2023model} refined the above method by proposing a new strategy to collect training data for the attack model.
+Instead of using real-world data, they proposed using random generated instances and changing the value of the sensitive attribute to query the target model.
 Moreover, for each random instance, it is only accepted when each different sensitive attribute results in a different predicted label.
 Once this random instance set is gathered, an attack model is trained to predict the sensitive attribute for instances that the attacker is interested in.